If you are going to build something in the air

 Labenwolf worked in the studios of the Peter Vischers – first in those of the elder, famous for his creation of the 'Sebaldus Grab', the tomb of St. Sebald, patron saint of Nuremberg, and then later, those of the younger.

 The story goes that the Gooseman used to take his geese to town, sell them, drink the proceeds, and return home empty-handed but in good cheer – and some have added that he developed such a thirst that he drank from the beaks of his geese.

-The image of the famous Gänsemännchen Fountain in Nuremberg is familiar to beer stein collectors, as those with it on the face of the of a stein are much sought after.
+The image of the famous Gänsemännchen Fountain in Nuremberg is familiar to beer stein collectors, as those with it on the face of a stein are much sought after.
 It is here reproduced in the gardens of Hohenschwangau Castle.